eclipse-ankaios/ankaios/api/doc/README.md

 ## Structural view

-The API library is a provides two Protobuf files : one containing the base definition of the data structures used by Ankaios for the Control Interface and the one that defines the Control Interface itself:
+The API library provides two Protobuf files : one containing the base definition of the data structures used by Ankaios for the Control Interface and the one that defines the Control Interface itself:

 ![Context View](drawio/unit_overview.drawio.svg)